THERMOSTATS/RVA/README.md

 ```
 With the fold change from 1.2 to 2 using a step of 0.1 and with adj.P.Val values ranging from 0 to 0.2 with a step of 0.01,
-In total,160 cutoff combinations can be visualized in  the 3d plot_
+In total,160 cutoff combinations can be visualized in  the 3d plot.
 ```
 &nbsp;